 (Sidenote: I’m amused by how Stoner Guard seems to be Ethan’s go-to disguise now, though he probably just instinctively went with the last guy he’d morphed into.)

 Ethan beats himself up pretty good when he gets home, knowing that keeping up the shapeshifting means a one-way ticket back to Arkham, but it’s too late.
-This is the face of a man who’s remembered how kickass being Clayface
+This is not the face of a man who lets go of the good ol’ bad ol’ days.

 To get his mind off things, Ethan switches on Exposition News, which has surprisingly decided to cut him a break and not air the Clayface retrospective it had no doubt filmed.
 Instead, it talks about how Joker’s been looting the shit out of Gotham high-rises lately, which Ethan surely doesn’t give a shit abo-